translate/translate/tools/mozilla/README.firefox_build_instructions.rst

    replace http:// with ssh://
    Now try push again.
 7. Wait for Mozilla to build your stuff
-   Go to https://l10n-stage-sj.mozilla.org/shipping/dashboard?av=fx-aurora and check that you have been built.
+   Go to https://l10n-stage-sj.mozilla.org/teams/zz (Change zz of course) and check that you have been built.
    Get your nightly test build from http://ftp.mozilla.org/pub/mozilla.org/firefox/nightly/latest-mozilla-aurora/